THE FOLLOWING INFORMATION APPLIES TO THE NORTHERN AND EASTERN DISTRICTS OF TEXAS ONLY:

 Also, your attorney must deliver to the Trustee, at lease seven (7) days prior to the 341 Meeting, a copy of your last filed tax return.
 You should send them to your attorney in plenty of time for him or her to mail them to the Trustee.

 Once the chapter 7 case is filed, the court will notify all the listed creditors of the filing and give them notice of the important dates.
 Your creditors should no longer contact you concerning repayment.
 If a creditor contacts you, you should advise the creditor that you have filed bankruptcy, inform them of the district in which you filed, and provide them with your bankruptcy case number.

 Objections To The Bankruptcy Case

 Creditors have 60 days from the conclusion of 341 Meeting to object to your bankruptcy.
 These objections are generally rare and take the form of a lawsuit filed as an adversary proceeding in the bankruptcy case against the debtor.
 The most common types of objections are fraud, such as the debtor “ran up” the credit card before filing, or that the debtor lied on his bankruptcy papers.
 Assuming that there is no such objection, the Court will issue a discharge in about 60 to 90 days from the 341 Meeting.

 Information On The Means Test — Do You Qualify For Chapter 7?

 Since Mid October 2005, those who file a non-business Chapter 7 Case have had to “qualify” for Chapter 7.
 That means that they must pass a financial test that shows that they are not able to repay a part of their debt.

 Usually, it is necessary to run all of the income and expense numbers through a computer program to figure out whether the client qualifies for a Chapter 7 Bankruptcy.

 Having said all that, the first stage of the test is fairly easy – Does the debtor’s total gross income before taxes and deductions fall below the state’s median income?

-We are happy to run a “means test” during our free initial consultation.
+We are happy to run a “means test” as part of our free initial consultation.

 Call Lusky & Associates, P.C. for a FREE TELEPHONE CONSULTATION (972) 386-3900.